UHF CHANNEL USE IN AUSTRALIA

 E.P.I.R.Bs or P.L.Bs

 An EPRIB is a compact, buoyant, self contained radio beacon which continuously emits a distinctive radio signal to a satellite for at least 48 hours when activated.
-When the signal is detected the Rescue Coordination Centre in Canberra initiates a response using locally based rescue services.
+A PLB is smaller and designed to be carried or worn and has a shorter activation time (minimum 24 hours).
+When the signal is detected (units with GPS will allow pinpointing of your location to within about 100m's depending on the unit) the Rescue Coordination Centre in Canberra initiates a response using locally based rescue services.
 EPIRBs should only be used as a last resort when in imminent danger.
 Other communications such as a radio and flares should be used first.

 Some important points about EPIRBs